 Dr. Jennifer Martinson

 Dr. Jennifer Martinson was inspired to a career in rehabilitation after her own experience with rehab from a hand injury.
 She began to think deeply about how to improve the healing process and devoted her professional life to its study.
-Already a gifted student – having graduated cum laude from Texas A&M – she completed her certifications at the Canine Rehabilitation Institute at the University of Tennessee College of Veterinary Medicine.
+Already a gifted student – having graduated cum laude from Texas A&M – she completed her certifications at the Canine Rehabilitation Institute and the University of Tennessee College of Veterinary Medicine.

 Dr. Martinson’s passion for rehab is palpable.
 She established UVH SMART – Sports Medicine and Rehab Therapy and cannot wait to share her knowledge with the community.
 Dr. Jennifer coined up a wonderful saying “Medicine adds days to life, Rehab adds life to days” and there is not a stage in a pet’s life where therapy cannot be used.